robdick/KumulosSdkSwift/README.md

 github "Kumulos/KumulosSdkSwift" ~> 2.4
 ```

-Run `carthage update` to install your dependencies then follow the [Carthage integration steps](https://github.com/Carthage/Carthage#getting-started) to link the framework with your project.
+Run `TOOLCHAINS=com.apple.dt.toolchain.Swift_3_0 carthage update` to install your dependencies then follow the [Carthage integration steps](https://github.com/Carthage/Carthage#getting-started) to link the framework with your project.

 Please also ensure you link your project against: